portlandcodeschool/ruby-on-rails-2013Q3/responsive/reponsive.md

 0. Separate web site optimized entirely for mobile devices
 0. Responsive web site that changes appearance and content depending on the device

 <strong>Mobile applications</strong> have the advantage that they can access the entire set of device capabilities.
 They can use the camera, gyroscope, accelerometer, GPS, and everything else.
-On the other hand, application development requires knowledge of specific programming languages, either Java, or Objective-C. &nbsp;For businesses, application development can be expensive.
+On the other hand, application development requires knowledge of specific programming languages, either Java, or Objective-C. For businesses, application development can be expensive.
 Finally, it is difficult to link to an application using a URL, making hard to incorporate a mobile app into a coordinated online strategy.

 <strong>Separate mobile websites,</strong> optimized for small devices, pose a problem of maintaining two websites for the same audience and with the same content.
 It increases the amount of work.

 <strong>Responsive websites</strong> allow you to create the content once and use it for both mobile and desktop websites.
 True, some of your content may be discarded for the mobile version, but at least you don't have to create, store, and manage the mobile content separately and in addition to the same content for desktop websites.

-#Responsive design examples
+## Responsive design examples

 To see and experience a variety of responsive designes, go to http://mediaqueri.es/